NikoMolecule/NikoMolecule/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=NikoMolecule.NikoMolecule)

--  🌱 I Currently work on Simple Trigonometric Functions Library.
+-  🌱 I Currently work on Voronoi Diagram.
--  👀 Last project I made is ROT13 Cipher
+-  👀 Last project I made is Picture Generation with Pi.
--  🔨 Looking for colaborate on Javascript Projects
+-  🔨 Looking for colaborate on C++ projects.
 -  💼 You can contact me via discord
 -  💀 Fun fact: Did you know that Gas Giant Planets don't have solid ground?